Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 \paragraph*{\textbf{Signature Keys}}

 In traditional CGKA protocols, it is assumed that a Public Key Infrastructure (PKI) exists outside the protocol~\cite{cgka_analysis, a_cgka} in which long-term signature keys are associated to any user's identity.
-This PKI is assumed to be incorruptible, such that it could not be possible for an attacker to either obtain the secret key of any user or register a key pair on their behalf.

-However, our model is slightly different since the Attribute-Based Credentials that solicitors present do not always carry long-term key material.
+However, our model is slightly different since the ABCs that solicitors present do not always carry long-term key material.
 This is intentional: key material reuse would imply that a verifier could identify the same solicitor in different CGKA groups or other online activities, which would work in detriment to the solicitor's privacy.
-To avoid this, we require that solicitors create a fresh signaturre key pair and send it to the CGKA group inside the presentation.
-We remark that this signature key pair is different from the HPKE key pair that is usually included in a Key Package as specified by CGKA protocols~\cite{mls}, which is also a fresh key pair generated to join a CGKA group but is employed for receiving the group's relevant secrets and not for message authentication.
+To avoid this, we require that solicitors create a fresh signature key pair and send it to the CGKA group inside the Presentation.
+We remark that this signature key pair is different from the Hybrid Public Key Encryption (HPKE) key pair that is usually included in a Join Package as specified by CGKA protocols~\cite{mls}, which is also a fresh key pair generated to join a CGKA group but is employed for receiving the group's relevant secrets and not for message authentication.

 This signature key pair needs to be associated to the user's credential nonetheless.
-If they were not, an attacker could simply take another user's presentation, generate a new signature key pair and present it as its own to the verifiers.
-To avoid this, we require that the signature public key is included in the header of the presentation when executing the Attribute-Based Credential operation $\mathsf{Prove}$, such that the key pair is linked to this user's presentation but different keys can be used in multiple presentations of the same credential.
+If they were not, an attacker could simply take another user's Presentation, generate a new signature key pair and present it as its own to the verifiers.
+To avoid this, we require that the signature public key is included in the header of the Presentation when executing the ABC operation $\mathsf{Prove}$, such that the key pair is linked to this user's Presentation but different keys can be used in multiple Presentations of the same credential.

-While in our formal specification we use a simplified model for a PKI, we assume that in a real implementation of our protocol the ABC scheme provides a method for establishing trust between verifiers and issuers.

 \paragraph*{\textbf{Modifications to the group}}